7sDream/rikka/plugins/qiniu/README.md

 ## Options

-You should provide Qiniu ACCESSKEY, SECRETKEY, bucket name and bucket host.
+You should provide Qiniu ACCESS KEY, SECRET KEY, bucket name and bucket host.

-ACCESSKEY and SECRETKEY should be add into your env variable, use key `RIKKA_QINIU_ACCESS` and `RIKKA_QINIU_SECRET`.
+ACCESS KEY and SECRET KEY should be add into your env variable, use key `RIKKA_QINIU_ACCESS` and `RIKKA_QINIU_SECRET`.

 Bucket name and bucket host should be provide use command line option: